 In preparing the 2019-2020 proposed budget, careful consideration was made to balance the needs of our schools with those of our surrounding community.
-The attached budget recommendation is an austere proposal that will maintain our programs and services, while ensuring our students are provided the academic, social, and emotional opportunities that are needed to thrive.
+The attached budget recommendation is an austere proposal that will maintain our programs and services, while incorporating new safety measures that will safeguard our most precious and valuable gifts - our children.
+The proposed safety measure, a School Resource Officer program, has been incorporated into the budget after thoughtful consideration and pubic dialogue.
 As we look to the future, I am confident that we have developed a budget proposal that meets both the short and long-term goals of the district and our mantra of High Expectations and Bright Futures.